Consignment of Goods - Terms and Conditions

 2. Whether the imposition of the tax is in force at the commencement of this Agreement or comes into force at a later time.

-21. Waiver
+21. WAIVER

 21.1 A party's failure or delay to exercise a power or right does not operate as a waiver of that power or right.